sesh/ready/README.md

 - cross-origin-opener-policy should be "same-origin"
 - Cross-Origin-Embedder-Policy should be "require-corp"
 - Report-To Header should be included in response
+- Response should not contain hints of a Cloudflare captcha page
+- Response should not contain hints of a Kasada error page
 - Response should include a Content-Type
 - Response should be gzipped
 - Content-Type header should contain charset